Thinkr1/Loffty/README.md

   - Album match geometry crosses below physical notch thereby making it visible
   - Apple Music occasional crashes

+## Contributing

+Contributions are welcome.
+Feel free to [open an issue](../../issues) with a bug, feature request, or idea, or submit a pull request.

 ## License

-This project is released under the [BSD-3-Clause license](LICENSE).
+Loffty is released under the [BSD-3-Clause license](LICENSE).

 ## Acknowledgements

-Special thanks to [Alcove](https://tryalcove.com/) for the original inspiration.
+Special thanks to Alcove for the original inspiration.

-Includes [mediaremote-adapter](https://github.com/ungive/mediaremote-adapter) by Jonas van den Berg (ungive) (thanks!), bundled under [Loffty/Dependencies/MediaRemoteAdapter/](https://github.com/Thinkr1/Loffty/tree/main/Loffty/Dependencies/MediaRemoteAdapter) (BSD-3-Clause).
-See that folder’s `LICENSE` and `NOTICE`.
+Loffty also includes [mediaremote-adapter](https://github.com/ungive/mediaremote-adapter) by Jonas van den Berg (ungive), bundled under `Loffty/Dependencies/MediaRemoteAdapter/`.

+It is distributed under the BSD-3-Clause license.
+See its `LICENSE` and `NOTICE` files for details.